The team at Lushington Chiropractic in Eastbourne share their tips on how to reduce and manage stress.

 Learn to Relax:

-- Yoga – can be effective in reducing stress and anxiety, lowering blood pressure and heart rate.
+- Yoga – yoga can be effective in reducing stress and anxiety, lowering blood pressure and heart rate.
 The concept behind all relaxation therapies is the relationship between mind and body; when the mind is restless and agitated the health of the body will be affected

 - Exercise – make time to exercise regularly.
 Not only is it good for your health but exercise can also make you feel good too.
 Exercise decreases the stress hormones, such as cortisol, and increases endorphins which are the body’s natural feel good chemicals.